Haslemere Educational Museum: History

-Collections
+Exhibits

 The three main galleries cover geology, natural history and human history, and contain some 240,000 specimens and 140,000 artefacts from around the world.
 There are also textile and fine art exhibits.

 The reference library covers the whole spectrum of science and history with about 7,000 books, 13,500 scientific and historical periodicals and over 22,000 documents, largely but not exclusively relating to the local area.
 There are also more than 2,000 maps and about 35,000 photographic images dating from the museum's foundation to the present day.

+The museum is home to the mummy of Pa-Er-Abu, believed to be an Egyptian priest who died around 300BC.

 Other features

 As well as the collections and interactive exhibits within the museum building there are extensive grounds, including a herb garden, pond, meadow and woodland featuring a large variety of wild plants which in turn attract wildlife.
 There is an observation beehive.

 The museum has facilities for exhibitions and runs regular workshops, courses and lectures for people of all ages, as well as providing outreach visits to schools and community groups.

 With the help of the Heritage Lottery Fund, the museum is establishing online databases and enabled the employment of a full-time professional education specialist.

-The museum and Haslemere Natural History Society are closely associated; the museum's library includes some of HNHS's reference works, and HNHS holds talks at the museum during the winter.
+The museum and Haslemere Natural History Society (HNHS) are closely associated; the museum's library includes some of HNHS's reference works, and HNHS holds talks at the museum during the winter.

 Among the patrons of the museum (2014) are Sir Vernon Ellis, Chairman of the British Council, Professor of Paleontology Richard Fortey, and lifelong supporter of museums Loyd Grossman.
 There is a considerable corporate patronage.
 Professor David Bellamy in his book A Natural Life declared the museum to be his favourite when a child.

 The museum hosts the Haslemere Visitor and Local Information Centre.